Post Updated February 2013

-Meat in excess is bad for us.
-We know that.
-The health benefits of a plant based diet has been widely studied and has been shown to reduce the risk of cardiovascular disease, type 2 diabetes, obesity and some cancers.
+Meat in excess is bad for us – we know that.
+The health benefits of a plant-based diet have been widely studied and have been shown to reduce the risk of cardiovascular disease, type 2 diabetes, obesity and some cancers.
 What we often don’t contemplate is the cost of meat to our planet.
-Food production is the second leading cause of Greenhouse Gas emissions in Australia and 70% of these emissions come from animal production.
+Food production is the second leading cause of greenhouse gas emissions in Australia and 70% of these emissions come from animal production.

-Plant based diets have lower Greenhouse Gas emissions then meat based diets, emitting only 1kg of Greenhouse Gas per 1kg of plant foods compared to 8kg of Greenhouse Gas per 1kg of beef.
+Plant-based diets have lower greenhouse gas emissions than meat-based diets, emitting only 1 kilogram of greenhouse gas emissions per 1 kilogram of plant foods, compared to 8 kilograms of greenhouse gas per 1 kilogram of beef.
 Climate change experts are now recommending a reduction in meat consumption, especially from methane-producing cattle and sheep.

 In 2003 a movement called “Meatless Mondays” began and has been promoted all around the world including in Europe, Japan, the United States, Britain, Canada, Central Asia, Israel and now Australia.
 Sir Paul McCartney kicked off Meat Free Monday in the U.K and now the rest of the world is following.